andrewcho-dev/OpsConductor/docs/DEVELOPER_GUIDE.md

-# EnableDRM Developer Guide
+# OpsConductor Developer Guide

 ## Getting Started with Execution Serialization

-This guide covers how to work with EnableDRM's hierarchical execution serialization system in your applications.
+This guide covers how to work with OpsConductor's hierarchical execution serialization system in your applications.

 ## Understanding the Serialization Hierarchy